gasparka/thesis/docs/pyha.rst

 meaning assignment is delayed by one function call.

 Anyways, living in the software world we can just think that registers are delayed class variables.

+In Digital signal processing applications we have sampling rate, that is basically equal to the clock rate.
+Think that for each input sample the 'main' function is called, that is for each sample the clock ticks.

 Testing
 ^^^^^^^